cpatt125/NumericalMethods/falsePositionAlgorithm/README.md

 The outputs for this function are the: root estimate, f(x) value pertaining to the root estimate, approximate relative error, number of iterations completed before ending.

 This function has issues and does not perform correctly yet.
+Open to any improvement suggestions.